-Ongoing Support for Health System: The performance of the county's Department of Health Services (DHS) continues to benefit from both wider health sector reform and changes implemented internally.
+General Fund Support for Health System: The performance of the county's Department of Health Services (DHS) continues to benefit from both wider health sector reform and changes implemented internally.
 However, DHS's finances remain vulnerable to state and federal funding changes and heavy social service expenditures, and Fitch Ratings expects that DHS will continue to need significant general fund support.

-Significant Long-Term Liability Exposure: While the county has a moderate overall debt burden, it faces large unfunded accrued actuarial liabilities (UAAL) for its pensions and other post-employment benefits (OPEBs).
+Significant Long-Term Liability Exposure: While the county has a moderate overall debt burden, it faces large unfunded accrued actuarial liabilities (UAAL) for its pensions and other post-employment benefits (OPEB).

-Local Economy Continues to Improve: The county's vast economy and tax base is vulnerable to economic cycles despite its diversity and maturity.
+Local Economy Continues to Improve: The county's vast economy and tax base is vulnerable to economic cycles, despite its diversity and maturity.
 Economic indicators are mixed, with improving tax base and revenue streams, but a persistently above-average unemployment rate.

-Lease Ratings Reflect Abatement Risks: The one-notch rating distinction between the county's implied ULTGO rating and the majority of its certificates of participation and lease revenue bonds represents the county's covenant to budget and appropriate for lease payments, subject to abatement.
-There is a further one-notch distinction for nonstandard leases for Department of Social Services buildings, which the county leases but does not purchase.
-There is increased non-appropriation risk since the county will not own those facilities upon lease maturity.
+Lease Debt Rating Distinction: The one-notch rating distinction between the county's implied ULTGO rating of 'AA-' and the 2015 Series B and C bonds represents the county's covenant to budget and appropriate for lease payments, subject to abatement.